Thell/milp-flow/README.md

 # CONSTRUCTION ZONE
 ----

+## Goal: Solve Minimum Cost Multi-Commodity Flow Problem

+Attempting to come up with a reasonably efficient solution.

-Python -> pulp -> COIN MILP
+## Python -> pulp -> (coin) cbc

 Doesn't scale.

-TODO: Try with HiGHS using threads, which still won't scale but would be faster.
+Using a max cost limit of 40 takes just over 10 minutes.

+## WSL -> Python -> pulp -> HiGHS

+Still shouldn't scale.

+Parallel doesn't kick in for the problem even with parallel and threads flags.

+Using a max cost limit of 40 takes just under 4 minutes but bumping the cost up to 50 requires almost 16 minutes.

-TODO: Try hybrid LP, max flow which should scale but is more complex.
+## TODO: Try hybrid LP

+Should scale better.

+More complex.